 2. Employees who find it difficult to retain knowledge

-3. Employees who need constant alteration in content
+3. Employees who need a constant alteration in content

 A single topic can be separated into three different videos to give a better understanding.